 The DUCK Tour and the Singapore Flyer are still two "don't miss" attractions, and since you have more time, you can linger at the Flyer a little longer to sample some local fares at the Singapore Food Trail located at the ground floor.
 If you're truly adventurous, head to the Kenko Reflexology and Fish Spa, and let some Turkish "Doctor Fish" nibble the dead skin off of your feet, revealing the healthier skin beneath and leaving your tired feet feeling refreshed and rejuvenated.

-Several museums are included in the Singapore Sightseeing tour pass price, so take an hour or two to immerse yourself in some of Singapore's rich history.
+Several museums are easily accessible by the hop-on hop-off HIPPO bus system, so take an hour or two to immerse yourself in some of Singapore's rich history.
 The Asian Civilisations Museum is a great choice if you want a complete overview of the entire history of the region.
 If art is more your forte, you can't go wrong with the Singapore Art Museum.
 This contemporary art museum features both local artists and international works through its partnership with several other big-name museums, including the Louvre in Paris.

 Singapore Art Museum

-The Chinatown Walking Tour is a great way to combine shopping and a cultural experience.
-Take the tour to learn about the early life of the Chinese emigrants, and then grab some souvenirs at a great price.
+Tour around Chinatown is another great way to combine shopping and a cultural experience.
+Explore the area to learn about the early life of the Chinese emigrants, and then grab some souvenirs at a great price.
 The Chinatown Heritage Centre is great for a quick overview of the early days through the present, and the Sri Mariamman Temple is definitely one photo opportunity you'll want to see.
-Stop by Ah Balling Peanut Soup at Chinatown Food Street for a S$2 bowl of yummy soup and some rice balls.

-Even if your main goal is shopping and major sightseeing, find a way to fit the Singapore Botanic Gardens into your schedule.
+Even if your main goal is shopping and major sightseeing, find a way to fit the Singapore Botanic Gardens , the only Singapore's World Heritage Site, into your schedule.
 The National Orchid Garden, located just next to the Ginger Garden, is a stunning vision, with thousands of varieties and hybrids of the orchids.
 Sightseeing is very stimulating, and it's a good idea to take a breather and relax.
 There is no better place to do that than surrounded by some of the most beautiful visions of nature in the entire city.